NREL/torc/docs/how_tos/getting_started/installation.rst

    Long-term options are available by requesting a virtual machine from the HPC Operations team.
    We can help you setup and manage the database.
 Other options are also under consideration.

+.. note:: The test database does not enable authentication for the torc service API.
+The database itself enables authentication but all torc CLI and API commands are not authenticated.
+This can be customized for other databases.

 2. If running on a local computer or cloud environment, install a database with ArangoDB.
 Refer to the links below.